containerscrew/aws-sso-rs/README.md

 ---

 # About

-> [!NOTE]
-> Is this necessary in Rust?
-I don't think so.
-In Python, it could be 100/120? lines of code.
-But it's definitely more
-> fun.

 This is the tool I use every day to obtain local credentials (`~/.aws/credentials`) for all the accounts I have access in my company’s AWS organization.
 We have AWS SSO configured with Google Workspaces.
 So, through a browser authenticated